Sopater of Apamea: Biography

 Sozomenus relates "an invention of persons who desired to vilify the Christian religion", that Constantine asked Sopater for purification after having killed his son Crispus and that Sopater denied him.

-Sopater was one of many who were put to death by Constantine, sometime before 337 AD.
+Sopater was one of many who were put to death by Constantine, with his death occurring before 337 AD.
 Zosimus ascribes his death to the machinations of Ablabius.
-Eunapius further alleges that Sopater was charged by Constantine through the deception of Ablabius with detaining through magical arts a fleet laden with grain to stop Constantinople, the capital of the empire and Constantine's own home, from receiving food stocks.
+Eunapius adds that Ablabius deceived Constantine into believing that Sopater used magical arts.
+This was allegedly to detain a fleet carrying grain, thereby preventing it from reaching Constantinople, the empire's capital and Constantine's residence, and disrupting its food supply.